wizecore/graylog2-plugin-output-syslog/README.md

 Based on the syslog4j library bundled with Graylog.

-This plugin allows you to forward messages from a Graylog 2.X server in syslog format.
+This plugin allows you to forward messages from a Graylog server in syslog format.
 Messages can be dispatched over TCP or UDP and formatted as plain text (classic), structured syslog (rfc 5424) or CEF (experimental).

-This plugin supports Graylog 2.4.x, 2.5.x, 3.0.0.
-Other releases might work, pls try to use latest plugin.
+This plugin supports Graylog 2.4.x, 2.5.x, 3.0.0 and 3.3.x.
+Newever releases might work, please try to use the latest plugin.

 ## Graylog marketplace